-Audio Engineering I MUSC-156 3 hours
+Audio Engineering I

 This course focuses on concepts and common practices in professional audio.
 Instruction and practical experience will focus on sound reinforcement for concerts as well as recording studio techniques (since both disciplines employ the same concepts).
 The information learned in this course are put into practice in Rock Ensemble, Songwriting and Recording I courses.
 Course offered fall semesters.